AmishaSingla/question2/README.md

 * Source files without implementation are already created for each exercise.
 * Locate the correct source file and code your solution.

+## Step 5: Evaluate your solution
+* The project has inbuilt test code that validates your solution.
+* Run the following command to see if your solution is correct `./gradlew test -Dtest.single='*<X>/Question<Y>'`
+* Replace `<X>` with challenge name ('level100', 'collegemajor' or 'chelog') and `<Y>` with Question Number before executing
+* If you see that the command runs and produces "Build Successful", then it means that your solution is correct
+* Correct solutions automatically get submitted to our evaluation server
+* If you see "Build Failure", it means your solution is incorrect and you need to continue modifying your code

 ### Cloning the project repository